Colleges and Universities

 - Northeastern University

-Anna Del Castillo serves as our Boston Fellow.
-In 2018, she graduated Magna Cum Laude from Tufts University with a B.A. in International Relations and Colonialism Studies.
-At Tufts, Anna served as the student body Vice President and the Senior Baccalaureate Speaker.
+Anna is serving her second year as our Boston Fellow.
+She graduated Magna Cum Laude from Tufts University with a bachelor's degree in International Relations and Colonialism Studies.
+At Tufts University, Anna served as the student body Vice President and the Senior Baccalaureate Speaker.
 She is currently pursuing a Master of Divinity as a Dean’s Fellow at Harvard Divinity School.
-On-campus, Anna is a Proctor for First-year students and serves as the Divinity School Representative on the Harvard Graduate Council.
-She also leads DivEx Now, a community space of healing and resilience for students from underrepresented backgrounds, and serves on the leadership team for the Feminist Studies in Religion, INC. Anna is a member of Harvard’s Prison Education Program, working with incarcerated students through the Partaker’s College Behind Bars program.
-As a Harvard Presidential Public Service fellow, Anna worked for the Faith Matters Network.
-She is a proud Mississippian, second-generation Peruvian-Bolivian immigrant, womanist scholar, and faith-rooted activist for justice.
-For Boston inquiries, contact firstname.lastname@example.org.
+On campus, Anna is a Proctor for first-year students, she serves as the Divinity School Representative on the Harvard Graduate Council, and she is a member of Harvard’s Prison Education Program and the Partaker’s College Behind Bars program.
+Off campus, Anna cultivates her passion for civic engagement by serving as an Andrew Goodman Foundation Puffin Democracy Fellow, where she is organizing a national fair redistricting campaign.
+Anna is a proud Mississippian, second-generation Peruvian-Bolivian immigrant, and faith-rooted activist for justice.
+For Boston inquiries, contact email@example.com.

 Conferences and Training